-- 14.2.32 As the LLFA, NELC is responsible for managing flood risk from 'local' sources.
-Their Local Flood Risk Management Strategy (LFRMS) report presents the summary of NELC's preferred approach to managing flood risk from the following 'local' sources: - surface run-off; - groundwater; and - ordinary watercourses (generally small rivers and streams). - 14.2.33 The LFRMS contains a list of objectives for the strategy, which include: - Objective 1 to improve the understanding (of both communities and flood risk management partners) of the roles and responsibilities for flood risk management in North East Lincolnshire; - Objective 2 to improve the understanding of local flood risk; - Objective 3 to reduce the risk of flooding from local sources in the communities; - Objective 4 seek to implement flood risk management actions that contribute to wider social, economic and environmental outcomes and sustainable development; - Objective 5 create a strong collaborative approach across stakeholders to address risks from all sources of flooding; - Objective 6 raise public awareness and engage with local people about local flood risks, and help the communities to manage their own risks; - Objective 7 contribute to planning and development decisions to ensure new development is appropriate; and - Objective 8 contribute to effective emergency flood response. - 14.2.34 The LFRMS refers to the South Humber bank as the 'energy estuary', and states that managing flood risk will be important in ensuring that these businesses can operate in a safe environment.
-Disruption from flooding would otherwise lead to significant disruption which could damage the local economy. - 14.2.35 It continues to state that in order to develop stronger communities NELC aims to establish a new relationship with the community to promote a culture of independence.
-The LFRMS acknowledges that communities will also need to play a greater role than before in reducing their own flood risks, becoming more resilient and ensuring that they are prepared for flooding without relying on the Council to provide all the solutions.
+- 14.2.38 As the LLFA, NELC is responsible for managing flood risk from 'local' sources.
+Their Local Flood Risk Management Strategy (LFRMS) report presents the summary of NELC's preferred approach to managing flood risk from the following 'local' sources: - surface run-off; - groundwater; and - ordinary watercourses (generally small rivers and streams). - 14.2.39 The LFRMS contains a list of objectives for the strategy, which include: - Objective 1 to improve the understanding (of both communities and flood risk management partners) of the roles and responsibilities for flood risk management in North East Lincolnshire; - Objective 2 to improve the understanding of local flood risk; - Objective 3 to reduce the risk of flooding from local sources in the communities; - Objective 4 seek to implement flood risk management actions that contribute to wider social, economic and environmental outcomes and sustainable development; - Objective 5 create a strong collaborative approach across stakeholders to address risks from all sources of flooding; - Objective 6 raise public awareness and engage with local people about local flood risks, and help the communities to manage their own risks;

+- Objective 7 contribute to planning and development decisions to ensure new development is appropriate; and - Objective 8 contribute to effective emergency flood response. - 14.2.40 The LFRMS refers to the South Humber bank as the 'energy estuary', and states that managing flood risk will be important in ensuring that these businesses can operate in a safe environment.
+Disruption from flooding would otherwise lead to significant disruption which could damage the local economy.